-The best ambient temperature for your home is usually between 18-20 °C all year round, but it is the steps you need to take to achieve this temperature that differ depending on the season.
+A comfortable room temperature for most people is usually between 18-20 °C, however it largely depends on the individual.
 Whatever the season, it is recommended that you use a thermostat to monitor how the temperature fluctuates throughout the day.

-In summer, the challenge will often be dropping the temperature down to 18-20 °C. We recommend opening windows to keep air humidity low, as well as using thinner duvets to achieve a good night’s sleep.
+In summer, the challenge will often be dropping the temperature down to 18-20 °C. We recommend opening windows to keep humidity low, and using thinner duvets to achieve a good night’s sleep.

 How to heat a home economically

-Many people try to achieve this by reducing their central heating overnight, or turning it off completely in unused rooms or when not at home.
+Many people try to achieve this by reducing their central heating overnight, or turning it off completely in unused rooms.
 While this can reduce costs quite significantly in the short-term, they eventually encounter several problems.

-Firstly, a home that is too cold risks seeing an increase of mold because cold air transports less of the water vapour condensing on windows and walls.
-Not only is mold unpleasant to deal with, it can cause health issues if left untreated.
-It can also be damaging to the property and cost significant amounts to remove.
+Firstly, a home that is too cold risks mould build-up.
+This is because cold air transports less water vapour condensing on windows and walls.
+Not only is mould unpleasant to deal with, but it can also cause health issues if left untreated.
+Moreover, it can also be damaging to the property and cost significant amounts to remove.

-Secondly, reducing central heating in this way makes your boiler work harder to achieve your ambient temperature the rest of the time, consequently using more fuel.
-While this is still cheaper than leaving your heating on at a low level all the time, it is possible to be more efficient with fuel use.
+Secondly, reducing central heating in this way makes your boiler work harder to achieve your ambient temperature, using more fuel.
+While this is cheaper than leaving your heating on low all the time, there are better ways to improve efficiency.